 Imagine you host services inside your local network, data center, or even in the cloud and need your employees to access them from anywhere.

 It is possible to make the system available publicly, but it would make it vulnerable to network attacks (e.g. man-in-the-middle attacks, DoS and DDoS attacks, eavesdropping, data breach).

 Therefore, it is reasonable to make your resources available only to known IP addresses (so-called IP whitelisting - see the box above) as part of security controls.

-Without a VPN with static IP, your users connect with one of ISP’s shared IP addresses that don’t belong into your trusted IP range and don’t uniquely identify them as one of your internal employees.
+Without a static IP VPN, your users connect with one of your ISP’s shared IP addresses that don’t belong to your trusted IP range and don’t uniquely identify them as one of your internal employees.

 With static IPs whitelisted by the server, like your CRM application server, users’ IP addresses always remain the same.